MassBank/MassBank-web/README.md

 $ git push --set-upstream origin release-2.1
 ```
 #### Finishing a release branch
-When the state of the release branch is ready to become a real release, the release branch is merged into master with a pull request and tagged for easy future reference.
+When the state of the release branch is ready to become a real release, the release branch is merged into `master` with a pull request and tagged for easy future reference.

 ```
 $ hub pull-request -m 'Release version 2.1'
 ```
 Wait for all checks to finish.
-Now the release can be merged to `Master`.
+Now the release can be merged to `master`.
 ```
 $ git checkout master
 $ git merge --no-ff release-2.1